arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 At the time, people thought “You are absolutely insane. _Who the hell_ is going to eat a GMO egg?”
 This was 4 years ago, and people were really anti-GMO.
 I was like ‘You know what, technology wins.
 I’m certain of it.’
 There may be resistance, as there always has been with technology, but it will eventually win, and GMOs are an important tool we need for the future.
 So I’m all in.

-I found a couple of other ethical vegans who were ready to put their money where their mouth was, and that’s how we began to raise money for Clara Foods.
+I found a couple of other ethical vegans who were ready to put their money where their mouths were, and that’s how we began to raise money for Clara Foods.
 The first investor in Clara was a vegan guy investing in tech companies.
 He said “Look, I believe in its mission.
 I’m going to back Clara with $50,000.”
 So we went from $50,000 from IndieBio to $100,000.
 Then we started get momentum.

 All of a sudden, the ethical investors that backed Clara gave way for tech investors who were excited about the technology.
 And they started to invest with bigger checks.
 We were able to raise a little under _$1.5 million_ for Clara by Demo Day at IndieBio.
 We went on stage and said “Hey, this is Clara.”
 Everyone thought this is crazy.
 One, they made an egg white.
 Two, they raised _all_ the money they need for their seed round.
 That blew everyone away.